 How to live with fewer regrets and make better decisions by focusing on just three simple questions

-As his enemies stormed his castle, the king turned to the dying prophet and began pleading for help.
+As his enemies stormed his castle, the king pleaded with the dying prophet.

-The old man, ill and near death, told the king to first shoot an arrow out the window.
-The prophet proclaimed that arrow to be the Lord's arrow of victory.
+The prophet, ill and near death, told the king to first shoot an arrow out the window.
+That arrow, he told the troubled ruler, was to be the Lord's arrow of victory.